A lightbulb in the middle of a row of crumpled paper

 As a key sector, the Creative Economy hasn’t gotten much love over the decades.
 The very idea of a “creative” still conjures up images of starving artists toiling away in lofts and street corner singer-songwriters hoping a recording mogul passing by will sign them to a lucrative recording contract.

-While there may be some starving artists and undiscovered musicians in its midst, the Creative Economy is so much more, encompassing more than 100 creative professions, from sound designers and augmented reality landscape artist to 3D printing technologists and digital animators.
+While there may be some starving artists and undiscovered musicians in its midst, the Creative Economy is so much more, encompassing more than 100 creative professions, from sound designers and augmented reality landscape artists to 3D printing technologists and digital animators.
 Technology has made nearly everything the human mind can think of possible, and the resulting ideas have tremendous monetary value.

 If your business thrives on new ideas, innovation and invention, Washington State is the place to be.
 Whether you’re bent on being the next Banksy or want to create a new video game that sets the world on fire (virtually, of course), Washington’s creative sector can offer you a collaborative environment that welcomes new ideas along with the know-how to bring a new idea to life, and to market.